lithdew/flatend/README.md

 ### NodeJS

-For the following quickstart guide, I will be using TypeScript.
+For the following quickstart guide, we will be using TypeScript.
 However, any flavor of JavaScript will very much work here in principal, so feel free to use pure JavaScript ES6 as well for example.

 First, add `flatend` as a dependency to your project using npm/yarn.